Read more about photography here.

 Can the ceremony or photos be at another spot?

-If we have a "sunset" ceremony, will we get sunset photos?
+If we have a ceremony close to sunset ceremony, will we get sunset photos?

-FYI: We schedule "sunset" ceremonies 60 minutes before the actual sunset.
+FYI: We schedule "sunset" ceremonies more or less, 60 minutes before the actual sunset.
 The variety of shots for a ceremony coverage requires that the sunlight is facing you (not behind you).

-If you want some sunset photos when the sun gets low, order a extra portrait session on your contract.
+If you want some sunset photos when the sun gets low, order a extra couple sunset scenic portrait session.

 We'll include a PDF of a copyright release for personal use which allows you to use your photos for making prints and sharing your photos.